 - Nursing apps → find your favorite; super handy for timing/tracking feeds as well as other baby-related info.

 - Harvey Karp’s 5 S’s (an oldie but such a goodie) → “baby whisperer” comes through with some amazing techniques for calming your fussy babe.

 2. SET UP NURSING “STATIONS”

 If you choose to breastfeed, you’ll be spending a lot of time (and nutrients) nursing... creating nursing stations around the house will help these sessions feel easier and assist you in staying happy and healthy.

 Here are a few suggestions on how to set up a nursing station:

 - A container for water or herbal tea

 - Lactation cookies (want to make your own?
-Try this Delicious Recipe)
+Check out our lactation treat ideas!)

 - Granola bars